 SELECT l.* FROM logs l JOIN users u ON l.user_id = u.id WHERE l.date = '2025-01-01' AND u.status = 'active' ;

-ai_sql_hive_to_spark() automatically converts HiveQL to Spark SQL-compatible syntax.
-It recognizes Hive-specific constructs (such as LATERAL VIEW and SORT BY) and rewrites them into equivalent Spark SQL forms.
-Use it when migrating Hive jobs to Spark environments.
+The ai_sql_hive_to_spark() AI Function automatically converts HiveQL to Spark SQL.
+It recognizes Hive-specific syntax, such as LATERAL VIEW and SORT BY, and translates it into Spark SQL-compatible equivalents.
+This function is ideal for migrating Hive jobs to a Spark environment.

 Parameter